dmodjeska/urban_diversity/README.md

 ## R Script Files

-The following R scripts are used in this data analysis:
+The following R scripts are used in this data analysis.
+They're located in the **scripts** folder
 * **canada_processing.R**:  get and process Canada census data
 * **canada_analysis.R**:  analyze Canada processing data, and output graphics and tables
 * **england_processing.R**:  get and process UK census data